 Some patients pay for their procedure using a credit card, but there are specific healthcare credit cards such as CareCredit that exist to cover medical bills.
 Using CareCredit allows you to pay back the costs in monthly payments for the next six months to two years.

-Additionally, different surgeons will offer different payment plans which may allow you to pay for the procedure in installments or you could take out a personal loan to cover the costs.
+Additionally, different surgeons will offer different payment plans which may allow you to pay for the procedure in instalments or you could take out a personal loan to cover the costs.

 Tummy Tuck and Other Procedures